jonathanstark/margo/readme.md

 Files
 ----

-There are only a few files that matter:
+There are only two files that matter:

-* `.margo/index.php` - handles requests for Markdown files
-* `.margo/markdown.php` - PHP port of Perl Markdown converter (I didn't write this one)
-* `.htaccess` - gives you purty URLs
+* `margo/.htaccess` - gives you purty URLs
+* `margo/.margo/index.php` - handles requests (and stores configuration settings)

 Usage
 ----

 Here's the easiest possible setup:

-1. Place the parent `margo` folder in the web root directory of your web server
+1. Place the parent `margo` directory in webroot directory of your web server
-1. Rename the `margo` folder to `blog`
-1. Visit `http://yousite.com/blog/sample-post-one` in your web browser
+1. Visit `http://yousite.com/margo/sample-post-one` in your web browser

 You should see the sample post appear.

 Possible next steps:

-* Rename the `blog` folder to anything you want
+* Put the `margo` folder anywhere you want
-* Put the `blog` folder anywhere you want
+* Rename the `margo` folder to anything you want
-* Update the config options in `.margo/index.php`
+* Update the config options in `margo/.margo/index.php`
 * Dork around with the `.margo/template.php` file to fit your site structure

 Dependencies